thomasdefise/OSCP_Resources/Enumeration/Network101.md

 By doing this, Nmap can differentiate between ports that are **blocked by firewalls** (no response regardless of sending interval) or **closed, but rate limited** (able to receive icmp destination unreachable response if the sending interval is sufficiently large).

+#### SOCKS Proxy

+Nmap supports both **CONNECT** and **SOCKS4**.
+Both those protocols can only do TCP.
+This means that ICMP cannot be used, so Host Discovery needs to be skipped with -Pn.
+OS fingerprinting can also not be used as it target the proxy and not the host itself by design.

 #### xsltproc

 [xsltproc](https://linux.die.net/man/1/xsltproc) is a command line tool for applying XSLT stylesheets to XML documents.